EllenB/xarray-stac-dask-tutorial/README.md

-# xarray-stac-tutorial
+# xarray-stac-dask-pyGMT

+This is a repository where I post some of my learnings for xarray, pystac, dask and PyGMT.

 IN PROGRESS

-00 - Data download
+00 - Data download - using the CDS api

 01 - Xarray fundamentals